tonyleidong/OptimalFlow/docs/webapp.rst

 .. image:: webapp-deployment-3.PNG
    :width: 500

 Done!
-You can now open your browser (recommend Chrome), and type 127.0.0.1:500 to open the web app in your laptop.
+You can now open your browser (recommend Chrome), and type 127.0.0.1:500 to open the web app on your laptop.

 Build Pipeline Cluster Traversal Experiment(PCTE) Workflow:
 -----------------------------------------------------------